 Smoke detectors are installed in each residence hall room and are not to be obstructed or tampered with in any way.
-The physical plant department is responsible for replacing the smoke detector batteries in residence hall rooms.
 Students in rental properties must replace their own batteries.
 Any tampering with smoke detectors may result in a minimum \$50 fine.